Resources

 Cinco de Mayo is widely celebrated in the U.S., but the holiday’s origins are often misunderstood.

 In Mexico, Cinco de Mayo is a celebration of the first battle of Puebla, when the Mexican Army successfully defended the city against invading French forces in 1862.
-In fact, many U.S. citizens make the common mistake of identifying Cinco de Mayo as the Mexican Independence Day, which is in September.
+Cinco de Mayo is commonly mistaken as Mexican Independence Day, which is in September.

 Encourage team members to dive into the real history of Cinco de Mayo